agomezmartin/internationalization/assets/django/README.md

 ``` Console
 django-admin makemessages -l es
 ```
-**es** is whichever language strings will be extracted for. fr for French, de for German, el for Greek and so on.
+Change **es** to whichever language you want to extract strings for.

+FR for French, DE for German, EL for Greek and so on.

 This command will create PO files